TicketSwap/ios-assignment/README.md

     - consisting of a search bar and a list of results.
 The user should be able to make a query and get the art objects for that query.
 - Art object detail page
     - consisting of the title, image, and 2 or more interesting fields of the art object.

+**Bonus: mark as favourite feature.**
+Note: please only do this if you have time left.
+This is only an extra.
-    - A way to mark the object as favourite
+- Add a way to mark objects as favourite
-- Favourites pages
-    - A list of the users favourited art objects.
+- Implement a page which retrieves a list of the user's favourite objects

 **Tips**
 - Not sure what to search for?
 Check out this [list of painters](https://en.wikipedia.org/wiki/List_of_painters_in_the_collection_of_the_Rijksmuseum) in the collection of the Rijksmuseum